-Ngalu warrawi marri means “we stand strong” in the Sydney language.
-This popular up late event returns in May 2022 to celebrate the continued resistance and ongoing resilience of First Nations Peoples and features an outstanding line-up of Aboriginal and Torres Strait Islander artists, performers and activists.
+Ngalu warrawi marri means ‘we stand strong’ in the language spoken by Aboriginal peoples of Sydney city.
+This popular up late event returns in 2023 on 25 January to celebrate the continued resistance and ongoing resilience of First Nations Peoples and features an outstanding line-up of Aboriginal and Torres Strait Islander artists, performers and activists.

-Experience live music, spoken word, a hands-on workshop, artwork projections and interviews that will interrogate the way we celebrate national identity.
+Experience live music, hands-on workshops and talks that will interrogate the way we celebrate national identity.

-First Nations voices will join together to share lived experiences of colonisation and reclaim First Nations ownership.
+First Nations voices will join together to share lived experiences of colonisation and reclaim First Nations agency.
 Guests will encounter truth-telling and an opportunity to challenge their own perceptions.

 Location: Hintze Hall stage